sfigg/commercialization-public/design/device-experiences/VBS Resource Protections.md

 ## Protecting access to MSRs

 In order to provide a robust security platform, MSRs must be protected from misuse from malicious kernel mode code.
 To enforce this,the hypervisor monitors and controls access to all MSRs.
-The hypervisor maintains a list of known MSR indicies and, and will only allow kernel mode code to access MSRs, or specific bits within MSRs, which are known to be reasonable and deemed safe.
+The hypervisor maintains a list of known MSR indices and, and will only allow kernel mode code to access MSRs, or specific bits within MSRs, which are known to be reasonable and deemed safe.
 The hypervisor will block access to any MSR which is unknown to the hypervisor, or any MSR which is known through its published definition to represent a security risk.
 In some cases partial access may be allowed.

 When the hypervisor has blocked access to an MSR, it will log an event to the Windows System Event Log, specifying details of the attempted access.

-Given the vast number of functions controlled by MSRs, it is not possible to predict the side effects of preventing MSR acceses to the software that initiated the MSR access.
+Given the vast number of functions controlled by MSRs, it is not possible to predict the side effects of preventing MSR access to the software that initiated the MSR access.
 Well written software should handle errors and failure cases gracefully, however this is not always the case.

 ## Reviewing MSR access events